NikhilNarayana/FRC-YouTube-Uploader/README.md

 A YouTube Uploader for FRC Events

+## Contributing
+PRs are appreciated and will be reviewed quickly, the only code quality standard I have is to follow PEP8 standard except for the line length.
+If you have trouble understanding my code just ask me.

 ## Current Feature Set:
-* Asynchronously Upload Videos (single or batch uploads possible)
+* Upload Videos (single or batch uploads possible)
+* Queue Videos to Upload
 * Add to a YouTube Playlist
 * Include match results from TBA in description
-* Add videos links to The Blue Alliance automatically
+* Add videos links to The Blue Alliance
-* Mostly Automated, Non-Blocking Web Interface
+* Mostly Automated, Non-Blocking Interface
-* Saves and Reads form values to and from CSV
+* Saves and Loads form values

 ## How to Setup
 1. Install Python 3.6 for your OS with the PATH added and make sure there are no other versions of Python 3
-2. Download this repository into a subfolder to the folder that will contain the videos, make sure every event is in seperate folders
+2. Download this repository into a subfolder of the folder that will contain the videos, make sure every event is in seperate folders.
 3. Install the requirements for the script with `pip install -r /path/to/requirements.txt` or `make` if supported by your OS
 4. Add the thumbnail to the same folder as `thumbnail.png` (not required, but suggested)
 5. Make your recording program follow this naming scheme: [MATCH TYPE] [MATCH NUM].[EXTENSION] ex.
 Qualification Match 1.mp4 Also use the Tiebreaker scheme when necessary